And dolphins make us happy. Find out more about our cookies policy here.

 If you’d like to explore the city by boat, book a passenger barge tour to explore Dublin through GetMyBoat.
-A passenger barge tour will take you around the canals on an informational tour of the city.
+A canal boat or passenger barge tour will take you around the canals on an informational tour of the city.
 If you’re looking for a large boat option for a corporate event, charter a barge for a full-service experience.
 You can customize your event itinerary with your captain and crew, and have an amazing experience cruising through Dublin.
 These barges also have a sleep aboard option if you’d enjoy having your boat be your accommodation while in the city.

 Another boat rental option in Dublin is rib boat sea tours.
 Enjoy an exciting day on a rib boat and explore the Irish Sea surrounding the Bay of Dublin.